 Archeologists have found sealed honey in Europe and Egypt that is roughly 3,000 years old.
 And, it's still totally edible.

 The ancient Greek athletes were known to consume honey before they entered the arena for the Olympic games.
 Homer described in The Iliad (IX.
 631) how the tired heroes recuperated in Nestor's tent by consuming honey.
 Why Honey?
 Honey is a source of carbohydrates.
 It provides 17 grams per tablespoon, which makes it ideal for your working muscles since carbohydrates are the primary fuel the body uses for energy.
 In a study at the University of Memphis Exercise and Sport Nutrition Laboratory, led by Dr. Richard Kreider, researchers found that honey is a fantastic carbohydrate option for athletes.
 It has a low glycemic index, positive metabolic response, and effective energy production.

 "Our first study suggested honey could operate as a 'time released' muscle fuel for exercising muscles.
 Our second experiment suggested that honey would be a good carbohydrate source to replenish muscles.
 However, our last study convinced us that honey can improve endurance exercise capacity," concluded Dr. Kreider.

 If honey and honey bees didn't already excite you, I hope this blog pushes you in the right direction.
-To learn more about bees, and about the work we do at the Bee Girl organization, follow me on Instagram @sarahbeegirl and check out my website www.beegirl.org.
+To learn more about bees, and about the work we do at the Bee Girl organization, and follow me on Instagram @sarahbeegirl.